nhn/tui.ngx-calendar/README.md

 #### Note on container dimensions

 The container for your calendar must have explicit width and height.
-For example, if giving an id of "#calendar-view":
+For example, if giving an id of "#example-calendar":

 ~~~
       <ngx-tui-calendar #calendarView id="example-calendar"></ngx-tui-calendar>